Jonah-Schwartz521/parathyroid-imaging-evaluation/README.md

 ### What was selected or deleted?

-- Dropped 2 rows where `Age` was null
+- Identified 2 rows where `Age` was null
 - Removed whitespace from column headers
 - Did not delete any imaging modality columns — even though they had missing data, we kept them to show which tests were or weren’t performed